istio/istio.io/content/en/docs/reference/config/analysis/ist0132/index.md

 test: no
 ---

-This message occurs when the `host` defined in VirtualService is not found in the Gateway.
+This message occurs when a `host` defined in a virtual service is not found in the corresponding gateway.

 ## Example